FanDuel Predicts Promo Code $25 Bonus (May 2026)

 The bonus from the FanDuel Predicts promo is non-withdrawable and expires seven (7) days after receipt.

-The FanDuel Predicts app allows traders to stay in the loop with all the trending markets.
-Check out what’s in the Explore Markets tab today on FanDuel Predicts:
+The FanDuel Predicts app keeps traders in the loop with all the trending markets for the day.
+Check out what’s in the Popular tab today on FanDuel Predicts:

 Use the link here to register for an account on FanDuel Predicts and score an impressive $25 bonus on sign up for trading on prediction markets.